styd/apexcharts.rb/docs/web-support/middleman.md

 activate :apexcharts
 ```

-and then require it in your `source/javascripts/site.js`.
+and then require `apexcharts` in your `source/javascripts/site.js`.
 ```js
 //= require apexcharts
 ```